SebastianGau/text-summarizer-api/README.md

 start mycode.txt # opens the text editor and shows your code
 ```

-Use the following PowerShell script to define a function to update the remote code (you can just copy and paste it into the shell):
+Use the following PowerShell script to define a function to update the remote code (you can just copy and paste it into the shell and press enter):

 ```powershell
 # the following will set the functionid for your current powershell session - do not restart powershell or it will be lost